Eschatologue/CM_wiki/docs/class/sorcerer/stone.md

 ### Level 3: Stoneblood

-Your connection to the earth grants Martial Weapon proficiency and armor training with Shields.
+Your connection to the earth grants Martial Weapon proficiency and armour training with Shields.

 Moreover, your training with weapons allows you to use the Mastery property of one kind of Simple or Martial weapon with which you have proficiency.
 Whenever you finish a Long Rest, you can change the kind of weapon you chose to another eligible kind.